Minor Athlete Abuse Prevention Policy

 Athlete’s identity does not need to be disclosed;

-d.
-The Organization is notified that the licensed mental health care professional and or health
+Dragons is notified that the licensed mental health care professional, health care

-care provider will be meeting with a Minor Athlete; and
+professional or licensed health care provider, will be meeting with a Minor Athlete,

 e.
-The licensed mental health care professional and/or health care provider obtains consent
+The licensed mental health care professional, health care provider, and/or student under

-consistent with applicable laws and ethical standards, which can be withdrawn at any time.
+provider, obtains consent consistent with applicable laws and ethical standards, which can

 a.
 In-Program one-on-one individual training sessions outside of the regular course of training